-Some babies start growing their first teeth (also called primary teeth) before they are four months old, while some start teething after 10 months.
+Babies’ first teeth (also called primary teeth) usually start growing before they are 4 months old, while some start teething after 10 months.

-During periods of teething discomfort, many parents seek ways to soothe their baby with teething toys and pain relievers.
+Many parents seek ways to soothe their baby with teething toys and pain relievers during teething discomfort.

-There are some signs that can indicate when the teething process has started, such as:
+Some signs can indicate when the teething process has started, such as:

-When a baby’s teeth are erupting, the process can stimulate the salivary glands, causing an excessive release of saliva and drooling.
+When a baby’s teeth erupt, the process can stimulate the salivary glands.
+This causes an excessive release of saliva and drooling.

-Because teething babies feel pressure from under the gums, they tend to bite and chew on their gums or anything put inside their mouths.
+Teething babies feel pressure from under the gums.
+They tend to bite and chew on their gums or anything inside their mouths.

-The counter pressure from biting and gnawing can relieve the pressure from underneath the gums.
+The counter pressure from biting and gnawing can relieve the pressure underneath the gums.

 Teething causes discomfort in babies, which can disrupt their bedtime rest or normal sleep pattern.

 Also, cranky babies usually desire to be breastfed.
 However, the suction might make their sore gums feel worse.
-The babies end up frustrated and fussy when they find relief for neither their stomachs nor their teething pain.
+The babies end up frustrated and fussy when they don’t find relief.

-Pain in the gums can radiate to the ears, especially when the molars are emerging.
+Pain in the gums can radiate to the ears, especially when molars emerge.
 Babies experiencing this can’t help but rub that area and pull on their ears.
-However, note that ear pulling can also be a sign of an ear infection.
+However, note that ear pulling can also signify an ear infection.
 Contact your child’s pediatrician if it continues.

 Babies get easily irritated during the teething process.
 They tend to get fussy and cry a lot because of the pain.
-A child’s teeth tend to be more painful if it is the first tooth that is erupting.
+A child’s growing teeth tend to be more painful if it’s the first tooth that erupts.
 Most babies get used to teething as time goes on.

 Other baby teething symptoms include:

-Some home remedies can help soothe a teething baby.
-Below are some pain relief tips for people seeking parenting tips on how to ease their baby’s teething symptoms:
+Below are some pain relief tips for easing your baby’s teething symptoms:

 You can gently massage your baby’s gums.
 Put your finger into your baby’s mouth and allow the baby to chew on it.
-You can also rub on the gums in a circular motion, applying a little pressure.
+Rub on the gums in a circular motion, applying a little pressure.
 Make sure you wash your hands before doing this.

 Teethers include teething rings or bracelets made of silicone, plastic, or rubber.
 It is best to use a solid teething ring as the liquid-filled ones may get punctured and released into the baby’s mouth.